(Aboard the med-evac transport)

 enough that she grabbed a rail; Fallon was thrown sprawling.

 Miller yelled, "Fire!"
-Fallon got her feet under her and ran
+Fallon got her feet under her

 forward with a fire extinguisher into a cloud of black smoke,